StacyYang/Flashcards-to-learn-a-foreign-language/docs/expert_users/README.md

 2. **Backend:** Flask/Jinja, Python, SQLite for Database

 ## Setup & Install:
-Make sure you have the latest version of Python installed.
+Make sure you have the latest version of Python installed

 ```bash
 git clone <repo-url>